 - GPA and Transcripts – We look carefully at your course preparation and GPA.
 Nearly all of the students we accept have an undergraduate GPA of 3.3 or better.
 Students entering with a Master’s degree are expected to have attained a high GPA (3.75 or better) for their graduate work.

-- Application for a graduate Teaching Associateship in the Writing Program – The application can be found in Word format, or in PDF format.
+- Application for a graduate Teaching Associateship in the Writing Program – apply using the form linked at the bottom of the Writing Program's Teaching Associate Employment page.
 The completed application must be uploaded to the "Add Materials" tab in the Graduate Admissions Portal when you submit the rest of your application.

 - Composition and Rhetoric applicants – Applications are welcome at both MA/PhD and PhD levels.
 Applicants at the PhD level must have the MA in hand before enrolling in the program; the degree should be in English or a related discipline.
 The strongest PhD applications will include theoretical or research-oriented study in composition and/or rhetoric, ideally more than one course.